Search

 Okra

 55 days.
 Abelmoschus esculentus.
 Open Pollinated.
 Alabama Red Okra.
 The plant produces good yields of red okra.
+It is a vibrant heirloom okra variety originating from Alabama, prized for its colorful pods, productivity, and slightly unique flavor/texture compared to standard green types.
+The fat, short pods, typically 4 inches long, are bi-colored, reddish-burgundy or red-tinged on green, with red stems and leaf veins for an attractive garden display.
 This okra is delicious when fried, and adds color and unique flavor to salads when young.
 Makes some of the best fried okra.
 Harvest regularly when 4 to 6" long.
 An excellent choice for home gardens.
 An heirloom variety from Alabama, USA.

 Lot No: 102779